I planted a stick.

 2 1/2 cups 70% dark chocolate chips (dairy free for those with allergies)

 Melt 2 cups of chocolate chips with a teaspoon of coconut oil over low heat, stirring constantly.

-Get out the blender and puree the tofu with the melted chocolate until it has reached a smooth consistency.
+Puree the tofu with the melted chocolate in a blender until it has reached a smooth consistency.
 This isn’t as easy as it sounds.
 I use a Vitamix blender to handle this task and yet I still have to stop the blender every so often and give it a stir.
 Blend, stir and repeat several times until you get a fabulous creamy texture.
 Note: If you use the refrigerated tofu, you’ll need to add about a 1/4 cup of water.